wlongmireBloomTech/web-sprint-challenge-advanced-web-applications-solution/README.md

 ### Task 2: CodeGrade Setup

+#### NOTE: If you have generated your code repos through email, there is no need to do the following steps.
+#### ONLY DO THESE STEPS IF INDICATED BY YOUR INSTRUCTOR.

 * [ ] Open the assignment in Canvas and click on the "Set up git" option.
 * [ ] Follow instructions to set up Codegrade's Webhook and Deploy Key, making sure your deployment is set to your `<firstName-lastName>`.
 * [ ] Push your first commit: `git commit --allow-empty -m "first commit" && git push`